CarlosCapili/Data_Analysis_Portfolio/Consumer Shopping Trends/README.md

 ### Age/Gender/Location Distribution

-- The the majority of the dataset contains consumers between the ages of 25-64
+- The majority of the dataset contains consumers between the ages of 25-64

 | Age Group | Count |
 |-|-|